runpod/docs/docs/serverless/references/endpoint-configurations.md

 ## Active (Min) Workers

-Setting this amount to one will result in "always on" workers.
-This will allow you to have a worker ready to respond to job requests without incurring any cold start delay.
+Setting the active workers to 1 or more ensures you have “always on” workers, ready to respond to job requests without cold start delays.

+Default: 0

 :::note

-You will incur the cost of any active workers you have set regardless if they are working on a job.
+You will be charged for all active workers.
+However, when active workers are not processing jobs, they will receive up to a 30% discount on the regular cost.

 :::

 ## Max Workers

-Set an upper limit on the number of active workers your endpoint has running at any given point.
-Setting a value for max workers that is too low can lead to [throttled workers](/glossary#throttled-worker).
-If you consistently see throttled workers, increase your max workers to five or more.
+Max workers set a limit on the number of workers your endpoint can run simultaneously.
+If the max workers are set too low, you might experience [throttled workers](/glossary#throttled-worker).
+To prevent this, consider increasing the max workers to 5 or more if you see frequent throttling.

 Default: 3